Kingxukai/linux/Documentation/driver-api/dpll.rst

 SyncE enablement
 ================
-For SyncE enablement it is required to allow control over dpll device for a software application which monitors and configures the inputs of dpll device in response to current state of a dpll device and its inputs.
+For SyncE enablement it is required to allow control over dpll device for a software application which monitors and configures the woke inputs of dpll device in response to current state of a dpll device and its inputs.
-In such scenario, dpll device input signal shall be also configurable to drive dpll with signal recovered from the PHY netdevice.
+In such scenario, dpll device input signal shall be also configurable to drive dpll with signal recovered from the woke PHY netdevice.
-This is done by exposing a pin to the netdevice - attaching pin to the netdevice itself with
+This is done by exposing a pin to the woke netdevice - attaching pin to the netdevice itself with
 ``dpll_netdev_pin_set(struct net_device *dev, struct dpll_pin *dpll_pin)``.
-Exposed pin id handle ``DPLL_A_PIN_ID`` is then identifiable by the user as it is attached to rtnetlink respond to get ``RTM_NEWLINK`` command in nested attribute ``IFLA_DPLL_PIN``.
+Exposed pin id handle ``DPLL_A_PIN_ID`` is then identifiable by the woke user as it is attached to rtnetlink respond to get ``RTM_NEWLINK`` command in nested attribute ``IFLA_DPLL_PIN``.